 Athos design was not restricted to what goes inside a single tile: With his random disposition of elements he took tile panels to a higher level - where the panel needs to be a whole to make sense and therefore develops a more intimate relationship with the surrounding's design.

-With the perfect marriage between Athos Bulcão and the creative style of his colleagues Oscar Niemeyer and Burle Marx (garden planner), there is a body of work responsible for building an aesthetic identity of their own within the citizens of Brasilia, giving them an urban living experience that is unshared.
+With the perfect marriage between Athos Bulcão and the creative style of his colleagues Oscar Niemeyer and Burle Marx (landscape architect), there is a body of work responsible for building an aesthetic identity of their own within the citizens of Brasilia, giving them an urban living experience that is unshared.

 The concept is tied around the astonishment that is common on most viewers when subjected to Athos modernists designs.